Felspar/coro/README.md

 ## `felspar::coro::lazy`

 A basic lazily evaluated coroutine.
 Superficially very similar to a nullary lambda, but with an "only once" execution guarantee.
 The coroutine can be evaluated from either a normal function or a coroutine, and it's value is returned as if it was a nullary lambda using `operator()()`.

+## `felspar::coro::start`

+Starts and takes over ownership of new coroutines.